arangodb/docs-hugo/site/content/3.10/concepts/data-structure/documents/schema-validation.md

 menuTitle: Schema Validation
 weight: 5
 description: >-
-  How to enforce attributes and data types for documents using JSON Schema on collection level.
+  How to enforce attributes and their data types for documents of individual collections using JSON Schema
 archetype: default
 ---
 <small>Introduced in: v3.7.1</small>

-While ArangoDB is schema-less, it allows to enforce certain document structures on collection level.
+While ArangoDB is schema-less, it allows to enforce certain document structures on the collection level.
 The desired structure can be described in the popular [JSON Schema](https://json-schema.org/) format (draft-4, without remote schema support).
 The level of validation and a custom error message can be configured.
 The system attributes `_key`, `_id`, `_rev`, `_from`